(Living Well With)

 It’s as strenuous as you think.

 Seven months in and 2021 has already been an epic one for Alix Klineman.
-In addition to getting engaged this year, the 31-year-old professional beach volleyball player is also heading to Tokyo as part of Team USA to compete in the 2021 Summer Olympic Games.
-And while high-profile competitions and championships are not exactly new for the decorated athlete, this one is hitting differently, perhaps because it’s coming off of an 18-month period of quarantine.
+In addition to getting engaged this year, the 31-year-old professional beach volleyball player also just won the gold medal in beach volleyball at the 2020 Summer Olympics in Tokyo.
+And while high-profile competitions and championships are not exactly new for the decorated athlete, this event hit differently, perhaps because it was coming off of an 18-month period of quarantine.
 Or maybe because, well, it’s the Olympics.

-“For a long time I wasn’t nervous,” says Klineman to TZR.
+“For a long time I wasn’t nervous,” said Klineman to TZR in a pre-Olympics interview in May 2021.
 “It just felt like this thing that I was trying for that’s going to happen.
 But now it’s feeling so imminent.
 I’m starting to develop nervous energy, but it’s good energy.”

-The award-winning volleyball player says she’s channeling said energy into preparation for the highly-anticipated event.
-“We train about five days a week,” says Klineman.
+The award-winning volleyball player said she channeled said energy into preparation for the highly-anticipated event.
+“We train about five days a week,” said Klineman.
 “We have practice for a few hours a day, we lift weights for a couple hours, I see [a physical therapist] for my body and movement training, so that’s another hour of therapy or deep tissue massage.
 So, it can add up to four to seven hours of commitment [a day].
 But, because a lot of these things are very physical, it can be very taxing.”

 That said, this type of routine has been the norm for Klineman for some time.
 Growing up in Manhattan Beach, California, volleyball has been a fixture in her life since childhood.
 During her college and and early professional career her focus was on indoor volleyball — she played for Stanford University and Team USA before moving abroad to play in Italy and Brazil for some time.
 In 2017, Klineman made the decision to leave the indoor sport for a full-time career in beach volleyball.
 The shift seems to have been spot-on, as she’s won a number of awards since, including the silver medal at the 2019 Beach Volleyball World Championships in Hamburg, Germany.
-And, now, onward to the Olympics.
+And, now she’s an Olympic gold medalist.

-Despite her arduous training, Klineman says she’s learned the importance of rest and taking time for herself, even during high-pressure seasons like this.
-“I love cooking and the creative aspect involved, so I always try to carve out time for that,” she says.
+Despite her arduous training, Klineman explained she’s learned the importance of rest and taking time for herself, even during high-pressure seasons like this.
+“I love cooking and the creative aspect involved, so I always try to carve out time for that,” she said.
 “I live close to the beach, so you’ll find me there on the weekends.
 Although, I’m one of those people who, on my off time, will never be caught playing volleyball.
 When I play, it’s really hard for me to do it leisurely, and just relax and have fun [with it] without worrying about winning.
 So, [if my friends are playing] I’m the one who sits on the towel on the sidelines.”
 Fair enough.
-Best to save that energy for Tokyo.

 Ahead, Klineman discusses her life as a volleyball star, how she stays in shape, and how she treats herself when she’s not in training.